Migrating Applications

 Review the application for dependencies on legacy-only behavior, custom OOT configuration sections, or unsupported features.

-Identify the existing build and packaging assumptions, including include paths, linked libraries, and any OOT-specific environment variables.
+Identify existing build and packaging assumptions, including include paths, linked libraries, and any OOT-specific environment variables.

-If you are unsure whether the platform is currently in a migratable state, first complete the verification flow in System Requirements and then return to this page.
+If you are unsure whether the platform is currently in a migratable state, complete the verification flow in System Requirements first, then return to this page.

 Step-by-Step Migration